OWASP/owasp-mastg/Document/0x04i-Testing-User-Privacy-Protection.md

 <img src="Images/Chapters/0x04i/masa_framework.png" width="100%"/>

-> If you are a developer and would like to participate, you should complete this [form](https://docs.google.com/forms/d/e/1FAIpQLSdBl_eCNcUeUVDiB2duiJLZ5s4AV5AhDVuOz_1u8S9qhcXF5g/viewform).
+> If you are a developer and would like to participate, you should complete the [Independent Security Review form](https://docs.google.com/forms/d/e/1FAIpQLSdBl_eCNcUeUVDiB2duiJLZ5s4AV5AhDVuOz_1u8S9qhcXF5g/viewform "Google Play - Independent Security Review form").

 Note that the limited nature of testing does not guarantee complete safety of the application.
 This independent review may not be scoped to verify the accuracy and completeness of a developer's Data safety declarations.
 Developers remain solely responsible for making complete and accurate declarations in their app's Play store listing.